scala-js/scala-js-website/tutorial/basic/index.md

     > last
     (...)
     [info] Running tutorial.webapp.TutorialApp
-    [debug] with JSEnv of type class org.scalajs.jsenv.nodejs.NodeJSEnv [debug] with classpath of type class org.scalajs.core.tools.classpath.LinkedClasspath [success] (...)
+    [debug] with JSEnv ExternalJSEnv for Node.js
+    [debug] Starting process: node
+    [success] (...)

-The stage needs to be set once per sbt session.
+Disabling Rhino must be done once per sbt session.
 Alternatively, you can include the setting directly in your `build.sbt`, or, in order not to disturb your teammates, in a separate `.sbt` file (say, `local.sbt`):

-    scalaJSStage in Global := FastOptStage
+    scalaJSUseRhino in Global := false

-This will enable the fastOpt stage by default when launching sbt.
+This will enable Node.js by default when launching sbt.

 **Source maps in Node.js**: To get your stack traces resolved on Node.js, you will have to install the `source-map-support` package.